-- carbon dioxide emissions (CO2) from combustion of natural gas (project) and fuel oil and coal (baseline), - methane (CH4) emissions from combustion of natural gas (project) and fuel oil and coal (baseline), - nitrous oxide (N2O) emissions from combustion of natural gas (project) and fuel oil and coal (baseline), - fugitive CH_4 emissions associated with natural gas production, transport and distribution (project), and - carbon dioxide emissions (CO2) from fuel oil and coal transportation (baseline).
+- carbon dioxide emissions (CO2) from combustion of natural gas (project) and fuel oil and coal (baseline), - fugitive CH4 emissions associated with natural gas production, transport and distribution (project), and

+- carbon dioxide emissions (CO2) from fuel oil and coal transportation (baseline).

-Total CH4 and N2O emissions (from combustion and fugitive emissions) are converted to equivalent CO2 emissions using the GWPs agreed for the first commitment period of the Kyoto Protocol.
+Total CH_4 and N_2O emissions (from combustion and fugitive emissions) are converted to equivalent CO_2 emissions using the GWPs agreed for the first commitment period of the Kyoto Protocol.
 Data of pipeline leakage is not available in Brazil.
-Hence, estimates for fugitive CH4 emissions associated with natural gas production, transport and distribution are established based on selecting an emission factor from the range of emission factors stated in the IPCC guidelines.
-In accordance with AM0008 emissions of CH4 and N2O associated with fuel oil, coal and natural gas combustion were determined using industrial boilers specific IPCC default emission factors.
-CO2 emissions associated with fuel oil and coal transports were determined in accordance with AM0008.
+Hence, estimates for fugitive CH_4 emissions associated with natural gas production, transport and distribution are established based on selecting an emission factor from the range of emission factors stated in the IPCC guidelines.
+CO_2 emissions associated with fuel oil and coal transports were determined in accordance with ACM0009.